Stencyl/stencylpedia/chapter-a/showstoppers.md

 * On Windows, you did not run Stencyl as an administrator.
 * You installed Stencyl to an unwritable location.

+> [Let us know on the forums](http://community.stencyl.com/) if you still can't launch the app after trying the solutions above.

 ## I can't sign in to the site or forums.